reflectoring/reflectoring.github.io/_posts/2019-01-28-review-java-by-comparison.md

 excerpt: "A review of the Book 'Java by Comparison' by Simon Harrer, Jörg Lenhard, and Linus Dietz."
 sidebar:
   toc: true
+  books:
+    - href: //geni.us/java-by-comparison
+      alt:  Java by Comparison
+      img:  //ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=US&ASIN=1680502875&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL250_&tag=reflectoring-20
 ---

 {% include sidebar_right %}

 ## Overview

-In a nutshell, *Java by Comparison* by Simon Harrer, Jörg Lenhard, and Linus Dietz teaches best practices in the Java programming language.
+In a nutshell, <a href="http://geni.us/java-by-comparison" rel="nofollow">*Java by Comparison*</a> by Simon Harrer, Jörg Lenhard, and Linus Dietz teaches best practices in the Java programming language.
 It's aimed at Java beginners and intermediates.
 As the name suggest, the book compares code snippets that have room for improvement with revised versions that have certain best practices applied.

 <div class="notice--success">
-  This review is based upon version P1.0 of the book, which is from March 2018.
+  <strong>Disclaimer:</strong> This page contains affiliate links to books on Amazon.
+  If this review helped you, consider buying a book by following one of these links.
+Thanks! :)
 </div>

 The book covers best practices on basic language